srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ---

 I've extended my simple 1-Layer neural network to include a hidden layer and use the back propagation algorithm for updating connection weights.
-The size of the network (number of neurons per layer) is dynamic, yet it's accuracy in classifying the handwritten digits in the MNIST database is still disappointing.
-Read why...
+The size of the network (number of neurons per layer) is dynamic.
+It's accuracy in classifying the handwritten digits in the MNIST database improved from 85% to >91%.

 ![_config.yml]({{ site.baseurl }}/images/mnist-3lnn-logo.jpg)